Ushahidi is a tool for collecting, managing, and visualizing data.

 Saved Searches: You can create any search you want, save it, it continues to aggregate information, and the check again later for updates.
 Saved Searches are available from your deployment’s main menu.
 Sign up for notifications on your saved search to stay up to date as the posts that are most important to you are submitted to the deployment.

-Visualization: Every data set can be viewed as a map, list, bar chart or Data.
+Visualization: Every data set can be viewed as a map, lists of data, or a chart.
 Just select the time frame and variables you want to compare at any time.

 Customize: Add a description, create a new survey, configure how data flows through your deployment, and more - all from your deployment’s settings.